-- c.
-Objectives: State concisely the specific aims and the research strategy of the study. - d.
-Methods: Describe the experimental design and methodology.
-If the methodology is new or unusual, describe it in sufficient detail for evaluation. - 7.
+- f.
+Proposed Research and Methods: Describe the experimental plan and methodology that will address the specific research question.
+Provide information on how the Center of Excellence will maximize the utilization of resources and minimize unnecessary duplication; e.g., experimental techniques, databases, models (including animal models), and antibodies. - g.
+Communications: Describe the key features of the communications plan that will help expedite the proposed research.
+Provide information on the availability of communication network resources and support for this research.
+State the specific features of this plan that facilitate and encourage the real-time exchange of research findings. - 7.
 Abbreviations: Start section on a new page; one-page limit.
 Provide a list of all acronyms, abbreviations, and symbols used. - 8.
 References: Start section on a new page; no page limit.
 List all relevant references using a standard reference format that includes the full citation (i.e., author(s), year published, title of reference, source of reference, volume, chapter, page numbers, and publisher, as appropriate). - 9.
 Biographical Sketches: Three-page limit per individual.
 Biographical sketches should be included for each of the key personnel listed on the budget page, including collaborating investigators and support staff.
 These documents are a critical component of the review process.
 Incomplete or missing biographical sketches may result in lower priority scores.
 The Biographical Sketch form may be used.
 Use of this form is not mandatory, but the information requested shall be presented in a similar format. - 10.
 Existing/Pending Support: Start section on a new page; no page limit.
-List on a separate page, the titles, time commitments, supporting agencies, durations, and levels of funding for all existing and pending research projects involving the PI and key personnel.
+List on a separate page the titles, time commitments, supporting agencies, durations, and levels of funding for all existing and pending research projects involving the PI and key personnel.
 If no support exists, state "none."
 Proposals submitted under this program announcement should not duplicate other funded research projects. - 11.
 Facilities/Equipment Description: No page limit.
 Describe the facilities available for performance of the proposed research/services.
 Describe the institutional commitment, including any additional facilities or equipment proposed for purchase or available for use at no cost to the USAMRMC.
-Indicate if government-owned facilities or equipment are proposed for use. - 12.
+Indicate if Government-owned facilities or equipment are proposed for use. - 12.
 Questionnaires, Survey Instruments, or Clinical Protocols: No page limit.
 Include an appropriately titled page listing the documents you have included in this section. - 13.
 Publications and/or Patent Abstracts: Five-document limit.
 Include up to five relevant publication reprints and/or patent abstracts.
 A patent abstract should provide a non-proprietary description of the patent application.
 If more than five such items are included in the submission, the extra items will not be peer reviewed. - 14.
 Administrative Documentation: No page limit.
 Submit only material specifically requested or required in this program announcement.
-This section is not for additional data, figures, or other similar information.
+This section is not for additional figures, tables, graphs, photographs, diagrams, chemical structures, pictures, pictorials, cartoons, or other relevant information needed to judge the proposal.
 Unrequested material that is submitted may be construed as an attempt to gain a competitive advantage and will be removed; it may be grounds for administrative rejection of the proposal.